-We have many different conversations with clients and prospective businesses each day where questions are asked.
+We have many different conversations with clients and prospective businesses every day where questions are asked.
 Due to the complexity of what we do, we have in this section of our website, some of the more frequently asked questions for you to look through.
 If your question isn't here, then please feel free to call us on 01626 830113 and ask a member of our team!

 Q: Can you help me design my product for manufacture?

 A: You don’t!
 This is a very specialist area where our product design agency partners will be able to guide you through every step to make sure your product can actually be made – and made to the right specification.
 You can find out more about our product design services here.